“Promotes healthy digestion”

 You might cultivate a particular brand perception with a claim by your choice of wording.
 For example, if your product is a higher price point facial serum, you might choose claims that begin with “clinically proven” to convey authority and trustworthiness.

-Many products choose to adopt competitive claims, especially if their goal is to win a greater share of category against a specific competitor or set of competitors.
+Many products choose to adopt competitive claims, especially if their goal is to win a greater share of the category against a specific competitor or set of competitors.
 Pepsi’s famous blind taste test, also known as “The Pepsi Challenge,” is a classic example of this tactic.

 To this day, Pepsi runs a version of their original Pepsi Challenge ad in the UK market.
 (Source)